Incontinence Supplies Covered by Medicaid

 Types of Incontinence Supplies Covered by Medicaid

-The type of incontinence you're diagnosed with will likely play a role in determining which types of incontinence products covered under your Medicaid plan are the best fit for you.
-Your healthcare provider will help you determine the right products to suit your needs and will also prescribe a certain number of products per month based on your symptoms.
+The type of incontinence you have will help determine which products covered by your Medicaid plan are best for you.
+Your healthcare provider can help you choose the right products and will usually prescribe a certain number of supplies per month based on your symptoms.

 Many state health insurance Medicaid plans cover incontinence supplies.
-Be sure to check the state coverage guide above to find out which incontinence supplies Medicaid recipients are eligible to receive in your state.
+Check the state coverage guide above to see what you may be able to receive where you live.

-You can also visit our Product Guides page to find our which type of incontinence product will suit you best.
+You can also visit our in-depth Incontinence Product Guides page to learn more about each type of product, or view them individually below.

 Adult Incontinence Products